Operation Hell Gate

-Operation Hell Gate (2005) by Marc Cerasini is the first of the 24: Declassified novels based on the FOX television series 24.
-It takes place before season 1, and Jack Bauer's story is set in New York City.
+Operation Hell Gate is the first of the 24: Declassified novels based on the FOX television series 24.
+It was written by Marc Cerasini and takes place before season 1, and Jack Bauer's story is set in New York City.
 Co-authors for the novel are Joel Surnow and Robert Cochran.

 Plot summary

 Jack Bauer has a bit of a problem with a recent mission.
 Subsequently, he must accompany the prisoner, FBI agent Frank Hensley (who was later revealed to be an Iraqi agent) and other government officials.
 The plane crashes and all chaos breaks loose - Frank Hensley frames Jack Bauer for the murder of two FBI agents, Ryan Chappelle has trouble helping Jack from LA, and a weapon has been stolen that could potentially release a virus deadly to the whole of America.

 Jack Bauer must use all his skill and recruit the help of some Irish woman (Caitlin) in order to break down a highly complicated conspiracy that leads to the government.